bradbarrish/documentation/_posts/2024-05-21-getting-started-with-family-mobile-devices.md

 If you want to create an account for an adult, [follow these instructions](https://support.google.com/accounts/answer/27441?hl=en/).
 If you want to create an account for a child, [follow these instructions](https://support.google.com/families/answer/7103338?hl=en).
 Once everyone has their own Google account, you will want to download the [Google Family Link app](https://families.google/familylink/), which is available for Android and iOS.
 While you can control Android devices using the iOS app, I recommend households use either iOS devices or Android devices to keep things simple.

-Once you have Family Link set up, you can manage your child’s account and
+Once you have Family Link set up, you can manage your child’s account and begin [tweaking parental controls](https://safety.google/families/parental-supervision/).

 Google published [a nice digital wellbeing family guide](https://services.google.com/fh/files/misc/digitalwellbeingfamilyguide.pdf) (PDF link) that’s worth checking out no matter what type of devices your family use.